Resourcesbreadcrumb separatorAccounting and Taxes

 Did you know?
 Found makes it easy to collaborate with your accountant.
 When you share access to your account, they can view and edit your account activity, view and download reports and your Schedule C, and categorize your expenses—all in one place, saving you time and money.
 Learn more.

-6. Discuss communication
+6. Set communication expectations

 icon-image